Vaso Blast Review: Worth The Hype?

 Tribulus terrestris, Avena sativa, & Tribulus aquaticus – Are three natural ingredients that are all three commonly used in alternative medicine to boost natural testosterone levels in the body

-Trichopus Zeylanicus – In addition to helping treat liver disease and fatigue, this plant, native to India, has been shown to kick up libido, ramp up sexual performance, and help with endurance during the act.
+Trichopus Zeylanicus– In addition to helping treat liver disease and fatigue, this plant, native to India, has been shown to kick up libido, ramp up sexual performance, and help with endurance during the act.

-Vitis Vinifera – A strong antioxidant, otherwise known as grape seed, Vitis Vinifera is used to direct more blood to the penis and helps boost erections.
+Vitis Vinifera– A strong antioxidant, otherwise known as grape seed, Vitis Vinifera is used to direct more blood to the penis and helps boost erections.

 Arginine Nitrate: Think of it as a natural energy booster, vasodilator, and pump-up ingredient all in one.

 Zooming out and taking a larger look at this ingredient list as a whole, what’s to make of it?
-There’s no doubt there are many natural ingredients and superfoods making an appearance in Vaso Blast—always a good thing.
-No one’s claiming plants like maca or long pepper will do a body harm.

-But will this ingredient list deliver the 31% growth rate the site promises?
 It’s one thing to pop a pill that marginally increases your overall health, and quite another to assume that a smorgasbord of healthy ingredients equals the total revolution in your sex life and satisfaction levels that the drug promises.
-If it was that simple, everyone would be taking it.

 Natural ingredients aside, there’s a more troubling issue at play here.